dltslt/hello-world/README.md

 # hello-world
 starter for testing stuff
-looking around in github and visual studio code
+looking around in github, visual studio code and codewars